kainabel666/Angiris-D2RLoader-GUI/README.txt

     shlwapi     - path manipulation helpers
-    ole32, uuid - OLE plumbing pulled in by some shell APIs winhttp     - update checks + launcher self-update download
+    ole32, uuid - OLE plumbing pulled in by some shell APIs winhttp     - update checks + launcher self-update download version     - reading the file-version resource out of D2RLoader.exe (the version shown in the About modal)  [added v1.4.1] bcrypt      - SHA-256 via Win32 CNG, used to verify the D2RLoader download against the checksum published on
+                  d2rloader.net  [added v1.4.1]

 ================================================================================